AlonsoOropeza/Eliza/README.md

 If you want to see what is inside the black box, check the [handbook](https://docs.google.com/document/d/1WVpbfVb5ezepsdpwlL0w93YCk4Lmy-G8l5KOliERiO8/edit?usp=sharing).

-Special thanks to future beta testers, you are [making this project posible](https://blm40341o41.typeform.com/to/VWwB1ZQ6).
+Special thanks to the [beta testers](https://blm40341o41.typeform.com/to/VWwB1ZQ6), you are making this project posible.

 <img src="typeform.png" alt="qr_code" width="220"/>

-For version control, click [here](https://github.com/AlonsoOropeza/Eliza/releases).

 ---